 Map:

 This is the largest brewery in Vienna and one of the largest among Austrian breweries.
-The brewery was founded in 1837 by Heinrich Plank in the city’s suburbs.
+Heinrich Plank founded the brewery in 1837 in the city’s suburbs.
 From 1850 until the Holocaust, it was under Jewish ownership after the founder fell into financial debt and had to sell the brewery.
 The new owners were cousins Jacob and Ignaz Kuffner from Moravia, who decided to turn the brewery into a regional empire.
 They improved working conditions, accelerated the production process, and became a beer powerhouse that formed the basis for the success of Ottakringer beer.
 During the Holocaust, the Nazis confiscated it, and it has remained in Austrian hands to this day.

-For many years, the new owners of the brewery refused to acknowledge its Jewish history, and only in recent years has a memorial plaque been installed in memory of the Jewish owners.
+For many years, the new owners of the brewery refused to acknowledge its Jewish history, and only in recent years the brewery installed a memorial plaque in memory of the Jewish owners.

 Map: